-As noted in Section 5.3.6 of the USG Information Technology Handbook, a timely response is critical.
-USG organizations must report all cybersecurity incidents or events of interest affecting systems or data for any of the cybersecurity objectives of confidentiality, integrity, or availability to USG Cybersecurity through the ITS Helpdesk (helpdesk@usg.edu) at 706-583-2001, or 1-888-875-3697 (toll free within Georgia).
+As noted in Section 5.3.2 of the USG IT Handbook, a timely response is critical.
+USG organizations must report all cybersecurity incidents or events of interest affecting information or information systems, products, or services for any of the cybersecurity objectives of confidentiality, integrity, or availability to USG Cybersecurity through the ITS Helpdesk (helpdesk@usg.edu) at 706-583-2001, or 1-888-875-3697 (toll free within Georgia).
+For all incidents affecting mission-critical systems and categorized as "High" shall be reported to USG Cybersecurity within one hour of identification.